fabiohvp/svelte-table/README.md

 ```
 <script>
   //Row component is optional and only serves to render odd/even row, you can use <tr> instead.
-	//Sort component is optional
-  import Table, { Row, Sort } from "./Table.svelte";
+  import Table, { Row } from "./Table.svelte";

   let rows = [
     { name: "a", lastName: "o", age: 12 },